Tessa’s Recipe Rundown

 - You could also use a few white chocolate chips, or even peanut butter chips instead – just note that this will change the ‘hot cocoa’ flavor, and will make your cookies a little sweeter.

-- Just be sure to keep your chocolate to the same total volume/weight as written in the recipe, for best results.
+- Just be sure to keep your chocolate to the same amount as written in the recipe for best results.

 Why Did My Hot Cocoa Cookies Spread?